bytedeco/procamcalib/README.txt

  * ProCamCalib runs _a lot_ faster under the "server" JVM than the "client" JVM, but because of its bigger size, not all distributions of Java come with the server one.
  * The precompiled binaries of OpenCV 2.0 for Windows are incompatible with Sun JDK 6.
 Please use the ones of OpenCV 2.1.

-Additionnally, for IIDC/DCAM cameras only:
+Additionally, for IIDC/DCAM cameras only:
  * libdc1394 2.1.2 (Linux and Mac OS X)  http://sourceforge.net/projects/libdc1394/files/
  * PGR FlyCapture 1 or 2 (Windows only)  http://www.ptgrey.com/products/pgrflycapture/

 Further, camera input via FFmpeg is also supported, but needs FFmpeg 0.5 or more recent:
  * Source code  http://ffmpeg.org/download.html